 - Epsom Salt

-- White Votive Candles Or Red Votive Candles or Yankee Candles Mixed
+- White Votive Candles Or Red Votive Candles or Candles Mixed

-- Pour the Epsom salt in the bottom of the jars, depth is up to you but not deeper than the size of candle you are using.
+- Pour Epsom salt in the bottom of the jars, depth is up to you but not deeper than the height of the candle you are using.

 - Place a candle in the center of the jar and light the candle